microsoft/azure_arc/README.md

 # Azure Arc Story Time

-Fabrikam Global Manufacturing runs workloads on different hardware, across on-premises datacenters, multiple public clouds, with Microsoft Azure being the main one as well as IoT workloads deployed on the edge.
-Workloads include very diverse services and are based on either virtual machines, managed Platforms-as-a-Service (PaaS) services as well as container-based applications.
+Fabrikam Global Manufacturing runs workloads on different hardware, across on-premises datacenters, and multiple public clouds, with Microsoft Azure being the primary cloud.
+They also support IoT workloads deployed on the edge.
+Workloads include very diverse services and are based on either virtual machines, managed Platform-as-a-Service (PaaS) services, and container-based applications.

-As mentioned, Fabrkam’s R&D teams are well-invested in containerized workloads for their modernized applications and as a result, they are using Kubernetes as their container orchestration platform, deployed both as a self-managed Kubernetes in their on-premises environments as well as a managed Kubernetes deployments in the cloud.
+As mentioned, Fabrkam’s R&D teams are well-invested in containerized workloads for their modernized applications and as a result, they are using Kubernetes as their container orchestration platform, deployed both as a self-managed Kubernetes in their on-premises environments and managed Kubernetes deployments in the cloud.

-As part of their cloud-native practices with Azure being it’s main hyper-scale cloud, Fabrkam’s  operations teams are standardized and taking advantage of Azure Resource Manager (ARM) capabilities such as (but not limited to) tagging, Azure Monitoring for VMs and containers, logging and telemetry, policy and government, Desired State Configuration (DSC), Update Management, Change Tracking, Inventory management,etc.
+As part of their cloud-native practices with Azure being the main hyper-scale cloud, Fabrkam’s operations teams are standardized and taking advantage of Azure Resource Manager (ARM) capabilities such as (but not limited to) tagging, Azure Monitoring for VMs and containers, logging and telemetry, policy and government, Desired State Configuration (DSC), Update Management, Change Tracking, Inventory management,etc.

-These practices and techniques are already well established for Azure-based workloads Fabrkam are using such as Azure VMs, Azure Kubernetes Service (AKS), Azure SQL, and many more.
-In order to take advantage of these well-established practices, Fabrkam are using Azure Arc to extend the ARM API’s to project and manage it’s workloads deployed outside of Azure.
+These practices and techniques are already well established for Azure-based workloads in use such as Azure VMs, Azure Kubernetes Service (AKS), Azure SQL, and many more.
+In order to take advantage of these well-established practices, Fabrkam are using Azure Arc to extend the ARM API’s to project and manage their workloads deployed outside of Azure.
 Once onboarded, Azure Arc projects resources as first-class citizens in Azure which can then take advantage of ARM capabilities mentioned above.
 In addition, they are able to guarantee Kubernetes deployments and app consistency through GitOps-based configuration for their Kubernetes clusters in Azure, other clouds and on-premises.

 With Azure Arc, Fabrikam are able to project resources and register them into Azure Resource Manager independently of where they run, so they have a single control plane and extend those cloud-native operations and governance beyond Azure.